Li-Chongyi/cmMS-ECCV20/README.md

 Baidu Cloud:  https://pan.baidu.com/s/1txRl_-xNctC6x3mZAwyRbQ  Password: 1234
 ```

 3) normalize the depth maps (note that the foreground should have higher value than the background in our method)
+input=(input-min(min(input)))/(max(max(input))-min(min(input)))
+The step is very important for accurate results.

-2) resize the testing data to the size of 224*224
+4) resize the testing data to the size of 224*224
+first normalize depth then resize will be better than first resize depth then normalize in our method.
+So please strictly follow our steps to generate testing data.

-3) put your rgb images to 'test_real' folder and your depth maps to 'depth_real' folder (paired rgb image and depth map should have same name)
+5) put your rgb images to 'test_real' folder and your depth maps to 'depth_real' folder (paired rgb image and depth map should have same name)

 ### Test
 ```